telamon/oxytox/README.md

 Merry Christmas! /DecentLabs 🎅
 ⬇️⬇️⬇️ The Game ⬇️⬇️⬇️
 ```

+> Artificial hugs for everyone

+In our nonrelenting fight against long term depression,
+we propose to inject a decentralized hug virus into the meme-stream.

+**Expected outcome:**
+- stimulate social function
+- maintain relations
+- induce mutual oxytocin release
+- mitigate negative effects of social distancing

 ## Play
 Start a new game by sharing the image below to a friend via some sort of private message (telegram/discord/fbmessgener/...)